Electric Shock Drowning happens more than we know about.

 Electric Shock Drowning (ESD) happens when electricity from a dock, boat, pool, hot tub, or marina seeps into the water and electrifies it.
 Every year ESD claims the lives of unsuspecting victims, however it is truly unknown how many drowning deaths are due to electric shock.

-Never swim within at least 50 yards of a fresh water marina or boatyard.
+- Never swim within at least 50 yards of a fresh water

-Boat owners should have their boat tested to see if it is leaking electricity.
+- Boat owners should have their boat tested to see if it is

 Alert – There is no visible warning or way to tell if water surrounding a boat, marina, or dock is energized or will become energized with fatal levels of electricity.
 If you are in the water and feel a tingling sensation, try to swim away from anything that could possibly be energized.